 Sant Antoni de Portmany (San Antonio) is the real clubbing capital, though.
 The so-called ‘Sunset Strip’ is renowned for its rowdy clubs and spectacular skies.
 Millions flock to witness resident DJs ‘put the sun to bed’ as they sip expensive cocktails and bliss out to party-perfect tunes.
 For sophisticates, there are a host of alternatives nearby, with chic bars offering expensive mélanges of spirits and exquisite sunset views.

 Its reputation as a party island is notorious, but Ibiza has reconnected with its 1960’s hippy roots in recent years, with more laid-back parties and a burgeoning arts scene.

 Those seeking quiet time or craving a bit of culture are also well catered for: Ibiza is blessed with sandy beaches, crystalline waters and alluring coves, not to mention an abundance of picturesque towns and villages.

 Families are also well catered for in relaxing resorts such as Santa Eulària des Riu (Santa Eulalia del Río) and Es Canar (Es Caná) on the northeast coast.

 Whether you’re there to dance till dawn, relax on a beach, imbibe the culture or hike amidst the greenery, Ibiza is a rite of passage for every discerning traveller.

 571 sq km (220 sq miles).

-Since a parliamentary monarchy was introduced to Spain in 1978 the country has been divided into 17 autonomous regions.
-Ibiza is part of the Balearic Autonomous Community which has its headquarters in Palma, Mallorca.
+Since a parliamentary monarchy was introduced to Spain in 1978, the country has been divided into 17 autonomous regions.
+Ibiza is part of the Balearic Autonomous Community that has its headquarters in Palma, Mallorca.

 King Felipe VI since 2014.